Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—both in creating and receiving.

 - Add lecithin if using.

 - Shake well.

-- Label if you make more than one kind of cooking spray.
+- Label the mister bottles if you make more than one kind of cooking spray.

 - Store in a cool dry place away from the light.